Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

   thd->proc_info = NULL;
   ```
   - order violation: assume a specific order of execution when there is no guarantee that it will be that way
 - liveness (progress): eventually all activities will be able to finish.
-Issues that concern liveness are
+Issues that concern liveness are:
   - deadlocks: no task can take action because it is waiting for another task to take action (e.g. t1 waits for t2 and t2 waits for t1)
     - mutual exclusion, only one can access a specific resource
       - preventable if there are some atomic instructions to read and act on the data (needs to be supported by CPU)